quantaleap/quantaleap-docs/docs/introduction/how-it-works/intro.md

 toc_max_heading_level: 4
 ---

-So, you've checked our [website](https://quantaleap.eu) and the [Getting Started](getting-started/getting-started.md) guide.
+So, you've checked our [website](https://quantaleap.eu) and the [Getting Started](getting-started/intro.md) guide.
 You might be thinking: "That's cool!, but how do I take this to the next level?".
 In this document, we're going to take you through the basic concepts of Quantaleap.
 By the end, you'll be able to put the pieces together and dive deep to build meaningful automations.

 ## Overview

 At its heart, Quantaleap is a system for building and running `workflows`.
-A series of tasks (`actions`) that automate a certain process.
+A series of tasks (or `actions`) that automate a certain process.
 A workflow will let you organize building blocks that interact with `integrations` to automate complex processes.
 We can abstract most of the internal workings of Quantaleap to explain the lifecycle of a workflow and how it relates to other components of the platform:

 ![Quantaleap Architecture](drawing/design.svg#gh-light-mode-only)
 ![Quantaleap Architecture](drawing/design-dark.svg#gh-dark-mode-only)